How Pay by Mobile Deposits Work 2026: Your Complete Guide

 3. Confirm via SMS PIN or carrier prompt.

-4. Casino credits instantly; charge appears on bill/PAYG balance.
+4. Casino credits are instantly applied; the charge appears on the bill/PAYG balance.

 Back-end flow